-The Romanian deadlift is a crucial hamstring and glute exercise that helps lift the look of the saddlebags and strikes the area where the high hamstring inserts into the glutes.
+The Romanian deadlift is a crucial hamstring and glute exercise that helps lift the appearance and shape as it strikes the area where the high hamstring inserts into the glutes.
 It is essential for strengthening the lower back as well.

 1. What exercise builds the outer thigh?

-To increase the intensity and effectiveness of your workout, you may wish to incorporate some weighted ankle or wrist weights into your routine.
-Finally, engage in a good stretching routine before and after your workout sessions to avoid injury and maximize flexibility.
+To increase the intensity and effectiveness of your workout, consider incorporating some weighted ankle or wrist weights into your routine.
+Finally, include a good stretching routine before and after your workout sessions to avoid injury and maximize flexibility.

 2. How do you target the outer quad?

-You can target the outer quad through various techniques, including specific exercises that focus on strengthening the muscles in the hips and lower body, engaging in cardiovascular exercise that engages the entire body, and following a balanced diet that provides all the nutrients required for optimal muscular development.
+You can target the outer quad through various techniques, including specific exercises that focus on strengthening the hips and lower body muscles, engaging in cardiovascular exercise that engages the entire body, and following a balanced diet that provides all the nutrients required for optimal muscular development.